geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 5. You should now validate that the **Inside Sales** group has been recovered.
 To do this, go to the **Microsoft 365 Admin Center** in your Edge browser, select **Groups** from the left-hand navigation pane, and then under it select **Groups** to display the list of groups.

 6. Verify that the **Inside Sales** group has been restored and is present in the list of groups.
-If the Inside Sales group does not appear, wait a minute or two and then select the **Refresh** icon to the right of the URL in Internet Explorer.
+If the Inside Sales group does not appear, wait a minute or two and then select the **Refresh** icon to the left of the address bar in your Edge browser.

 7. You now want to verify that the recovery process correctly updated the group's membership.
 From the **Groups** windows, select the **Inside Sales** group.